Hinton/langify/README.md

 ##Get Started

+* Make sure you got AUTH Module enabled, and a user width the role translate.
-* Import a i18n file using the import function, you need to enter the password defined in config file.
+* Import a i18n file using the admin panel (translate/admin)
 * Edit the language.
 * Export your finnished translated strings into useable i18n files.